Getting started

 Coach

-As a coach, SHOT Clubhouse is your session-to-session development tool.
+SHOT Clubhouse is your session-to-session development tool.
 Here is the full picture of what you do and when.

 Before the season